fuseainl/attendee/docs/zoom_oauth.md

 ## Change your code for launching Zoom bots

 For Attendee to use the onbehalf token, you need to specify the zoom user the bot is joining on behalf of.
-You can do this by passing the user's zoom user id to Attendee in the bot creation request in `zoom_settings.onbehalf_token.zoom_oauth_connection_user_id` parameter.
+You can do this by passing the user's zoom user id in the `zoom_settings.onbehalf_token.zoom_oauth_connection_user_id` parameter when launching the bot.
 See the `/api/launch-bot` route in the [example app](https://github.com/attendee-labs/managed-zoom-oauth-example/blob/main/server.js) for an example.

 ## Add Webhook processing logic to your application for the zoom_oauth_connection.state_change trigger